Inverse Entropic Optimal Transport Solves Semi-supervised Learning via Data Likelihood Maximization: Introduction

 \section{Introduction}

 Recovering conditional distributions $\gtPlan(y|x)$ from data is one of the fundamental problems in machine learning, which appears both in predictive and generative modeling.
-In predictive modeling, the standard examples of such tasks are the classification, where $x\in\R^{D_{x}}$ is a feature vector and $y\in \{0,1,\dots,K\}$ is a class label, and regression, in which case $x$ is also a feature vector and $y\in \R$ is a real number.
+In predictive modeling, the standard examples of such tasks are the classification, where $x\in\R^{D_{x}}$ is a feature vector and $y\in \{y_1, \dots, y_K\}$ is a class label, and regression, in which case $x$ is also a feature vector and $y\in \R$ is a real number.
 In generative modeling, both $x$ and $y$ are feature vectors in $\R^{D_x}, \R^{D_y}$, respectively, representing complex objects, and the goal is to find a transformation between them.

-In our paper, we focus on the setting where both $x$ and $y$ are multi-dimensional real-valued vectors, and the true joint data distribution $\gtPlan(x, y)$ is continuous over the space $\R^{D_x} \times \R^{D_y}$.
-This excludes scenarios where $y$ is a discrete variable, e.g., a class label.
-Our focus is therefore on multi-dimensional probabilistic regression problems, which are often referred to as domain translation problems — since $x$ and $y$ typically represent feature vectors from different domains.
-The goal is to perform probabilistic prediction: given a new input $x_{\text{new}}$ from the source domain, we aim to predict the corresponding output $y_{\text{new}}$ from the target domain, according to the conditional distribution $\gtPlan(y|x_{\text{new}})$.
+In this paper, we primarily focus on the continuous setting, where both $x$ and $y$ are multi-dimensional real-valued vectors, and the true joint distribution $\gtPlan(x,y)$ is supported on $\R^{D_x}\times\R^{D_y}$.
+For completeness, we also discuss how the proposed framework can be adapted to classification problems in Appendix~\ref{appendix:discrete-target}, and provide semi-supervised classification experiments on the MNIST dataset \citep{bottou1994comparison} in Appendix~\ref{subsec:semi-supervised-classification}.
+The main focus of the paper is multi-dimensional probabilistic regression, which can also be viewed as a \textit{domain translation} problem, since $x$ and $y$ typically represent feature vectors from different domains.
+The objective is to perform probabilistic prediction: given a new sample $x_{\text{new}}$ from the source domain, we aim to model the corresponding conditional distribution $\gtPlan(y \vert x_{\text{new}})$ over outputs in the target domain.